16 Best Things to Do in Avoca Beach

 There are so many restaurants in such a small town.
 Here are our favourite picks…

-• Avoca Beach Seafoods makes yummy fish and chips, and it’s right beside the beach.
+• Avoca Beach Seafoods makes yummy fish and chips, and it’s right beside the ocean.
 Take a picnic rug on a warm summer evening.
 1/85 Avoca Drive.

 • Like Minds is one of the locals' favourite places.
-They serve delicious coffees and breakfasts, the vibe is great, and the staff is friendly.
+They make delicious coffees and breakfasts, the vibe is great, and the staff is friendly.
 352 The Round Drive.

 • Avoca Beach House serves tasty seafood meals and platters, tapas and cocktails.
 Accompanied by stunning ocean views.
 3/85 Avoca Drive

 • Enjoy freshly baked sourdough bread and croissants.
 Or scrumptious pastries and desserts like vanilla slices at Ludo's Gourmet Kitchen.
-Look no further if you need a birthday cake.
 8 Cape Three Points Road.

-• Avoca Sands Café serves great brunches, coffees and Mexican nights.
-Enjoy beautiful views of the beach from the terrace.
+• Avoca Sands Café offers great brunches, coffees and Mexican nights.
+Enjoy beautiful views of the water from the terrace.
 85 Avoca Drive.

 • Becker & Co serve delightful smoothies, toasties, pastries, breakfasts and lunches.
 And the coffee is delicious!
 2/162 Avoca Drive.